Sup2point0/Assort/~writing/origins.md

 > TLDR; usernames are incredibly significant, being the main thing that defines us online, and unimaginably influencing others’ perception of us.
 There are a number of distinct styles of usernames that have emerged, which we will take into consideration when analysing `Sup#2.0` later on.

+Usernames are represented as strings of characters.
+At the very least, this includes the 26 letters of the English alphabet, and usually the 10 arabic numerals too.
+Most platforms will also keep capitalisation, and some allow non-alphanumeric characters, such as hyphens and underscores.

+With users striving to create unique, memorable and ‘cool’ usernames, a number of distinct styles or formats have emerged – structures or patterns that many usernames follow, involving features such as word choice, capitalisation, and symbol usage.
+These give them a particular ‘flavour’ or ‘vibe’ that can be difficult to put into words.
+Next, we explore these styles, and endeavour to characterise the impressions they give.

+Several of these structures can be decomposed into combinations and variations of different features.
+We illustrate them here to demonstrate their existence, but will not discuss every possibility, instead focusing on just the individual feature

 <table>
   <tr>
     <th> words </th>